Sort & Filter in Excel

 sort without filtering, right click menu, Put Selected Cell Color On Top

-In contrast with filtering, order in which sorting is applied is relevant.
+In contrast with filtering, the order in which sorting is applied is relevant.

 sorting order

-First rows all contain 5 star user ratings, but inside of that subgroup, items are still sorted as they were before, i.e., first are red team users, than blue team users, than green team users, and at the end white team users.
-The same applies for sorting inside of all subgroups of user ratings.
+The first rows all contain 5-star user ratings, but inside that subgroup, items are still sorted as they were before, i.e., first are red team users, then blue team users, then green team users, and at the end white team users.
+The same applies for sorting inside all subgroups of user ratings.

 In the following example, we will activate it by positioning ourselves in the D2 cell and selecting Sort button on the ribbon: